amelia-bryant/SMII/tutorial_sheets/04_planar_dynamics_ans.md

 ## Question 1

-A horizontal force F=133.4N is applied to the 1023N refrigerator as shown.
+A horizontal force F=133.4N is applied to the 1023N refrigerator as shown, and the fridge does not tip over.
 Friction is negligible.

 **(a)** What is the magnitude of the refrigerator’s acceleration? <br>
 **(b)** What normal forces are exerted on the refrigerator by the floor at A and B?